Allirey/test_task134/README.md

-# Test task junior full-stack
+# Test task python full-stack

 ### how to use: